 Next May 19 will take place the now mythical IM of Lanzarote, which will celebrate its 21st edition this year.
 Defined by the organization itself as a true challenge of physical and mental strength "where normal limits do not count"

 Javier Mérida, will take part of the Paratriathlon category.
 The Triathlete has been competing in this category since 2007, when a car “crushed” his leg while he was taking his clothes out of the trunk to go to training.
 Today he tells us about his experience in the recognition of this spectacular circuit last February

-In February I traveled to Lanzarote to do an “on-site” training of the May Ironman cycling route.
-I stayed a weekend at Club La Santa, of which I can only praise its facilities and staff.
+In February I traveled to Lanzarote to do an "in situ" training session for the Ironman cycling tour in May.
+I stayed for a weekend at Club La Santa of which I can only praise its facilities and its staff.

 I arrived on Friday night, so anxiously I went to bed as soon as I arrived to be ready for the next day.

 That day I played the southern part, from La Santa to Playa Blanca and back, incredible, truly spectacular landscape through the Timanfaya National Park, in which I traveled the 78 km in 2h 45min.
 (Route: Club La Santa - Playa Blanca -las arenas - Yaiza - Timanfaya - Club La Santa - The route is not very hard, although the asphalt grips a lot and the wind does not bother much.